marl917/radam-optimizer/README.md

 ## Prerequisites

-Here is the list of libraries needed: torch, math , torchvision, pytorch-warmup, tensorflow, tensorboard
+Here is the list of libraries on Python 3.6 needed: torch 1.3.1, torchvision 0.4.2, pytorch-warmup 0.0.4, tensorflow 2.0.0, tensorboard 2.0.2

 ## Results

-Below are the performance I obtained after training these 3 optimizers with a batch size of 1000 with different values for learning rate :
+Below are the performance obtained after training these 3 optimizers with a batch size of 1000 with different values for learning rate :

 Train Loss for Radam            |  Test Accuracy for Radam